Amazon Echo speakers get cool new displays and better sound

 In a bid to bring Alexa into the bedroom, Amazon says that "if used as an alarm clock, you can simply tap [it] to snooze your alarm for a few more minutes of sleep".

-Available for preorder from today, the Alexa-powered smart speaker will cost $59.99 – while Amazon hasn't revealed global pricing and availability yet, this works out at around £50 / AU$90.
+Available for preorder today, the Alexa-powered smart speaker will cost $59.99.
+While Amazon hasn't revealed global pricing and availability yet, this works out at around £50 / AU$90.

 A new sound for the Echo